DilaraUcar/django-portfolio-project/README.md

 - Code Institutes tutors Sarah & Thomas helped me with some bootstrap and javascript code that was not working.
 More on specificities in my [TESTING.md](TESTING.md) file on the exact issue and code used.

 - [Code Institue](https://learn.codeinstitute.net/ci_program/diplomainsoftwaredevelopmentecomm) walkthought tutorials "Boutique Ado" for the search input code in base template.

+- For pinned posts in models i used code from [Stack overflow](https://stackoverflow.com/questions/66570706/how-to-pin-posts-in-django).
+This page explaines how to implement pinning posts and the changes that needs to be made to achieve this.

 ### Content